aranganath24/IBS_CRDDS_R_crashcourse/README.md

-This repository contains materials associated with a 5-day workshop series hosted by the [Center for Research Data and Digital Scholarship](https://www.colorado.edu/crdds/) and the [Institute for Behavioral Science](https://ibs.colorado.edu) at the University of Colorado Boulder, during the week of 1/27/2025.
+This repository contains materials associated with a 5-day workshop series entitled "A Crash Course in R for Social Scientists".
+The workshop series was hosted by the [Center for Research Data and Digital Scholarship](https://www.colorado.edu/crdds/) and the [Institute for Behavioral Science](https://ibs.colorado.edu) at the University of Colorado Boulder, during the week of 1/27/2025.

 The individual lesson plans can be accessed through the following links: